-As a guide, we have produced this step-by-step summary of what the accreditation compliance review process involves.
+As a guide, we have produced this step-by-step summary of what the accreditation compliance assessment process involves.

-The first step involves the applicant selecting a reviewer for the accreditation compliance checks.
-All FCSA Code assessors are either chartered accountants or regulated solicitors and have at least five years demonstrable experience of specialising in the freelance sector.
+The applicant is asked to select an assessor for the accreditation compliance check process.
+All FCSA Code assessors are either regulated chartered accountants or solicitors and have at least five years of demonstrable experience of specialising in the freelance sector.
 You can choose from the list below:

 The review involves a 3 stage review process:

 Self-assessment – the applicant is asked to answer a set of questions and provide all supporting documents requested.
 The assessor will then review all answers and documents.

 Sampling – the applicant will need to provide the assessor with an anonymised list of workers and pick a sample for review.
 All requested documents for the sample must be provided.